 Brian Altomare of Lugless says that some U.S. airlines may soon begin charging $65 for carry-on luggage at the gate.
 Comparatively, it only costs $35 for your first checked bag on JetBlue.
 People will opt for the cheaper option of checking more bags or cramming more essentials into checked bags in order to avoid paying for a carry-on.

 Steve Deane of Stratos Jets says that airports will completely remove the bins at security as they can be handled by hundreds of travelers every day without ever being cleaned.
 When going through security, travelers will place their items directly on the conveyor belt.

 Marketing director Isabel Ludick claims that non-fliers will still not be permitted to be at the airport to limit crowds even further.
 “Only passengers and staff are allowed in the airport terminal building,” she claims.
 “I predict this will remain in place for the foreseeable future.
 This restriction makes sense, but it completely disrupted the charm of airports for me, personally.
 Those heartfelt goodbyes and long overdue hellos are most likely not going to be the same again.”

 Congested lounge areas

 Joe Spencer, the owner of Holiday Park Ace, believes that there will be more designated lounge space for each flight so travelers will be able to spread out before boarding.
 While there is usually one designated space per flight, two to three areas may become the new normal.

 Minimal private jets

 Doug Gollan, the founder of Private Jet Card Comparisons, foresees a surge in private aviation.
 The wealthier population, who could previously afford private travel but couldn’t justify the added costs, have now deemed the expense warranted for both business and leisure travel.
-At the beginning of May, private planes made up 33 percent of all departures when they previously made up only 15 percent before coronavirus.

 Quick lines for food